 I love football season!
 But not because I love watching guys with a little leather ball chase each other around.
 I love it for the food!
 That’s right!
 I couldn’t care less who’s playing who on game day or which player got drafted to which team!
 Deflategate?
 What’s that?
 While I might not know much about football (other than who my son’s favorite quarterback is, hello Peyton Manning!), I do know my food!
 And when I see a table filled with meaty, cheesy, toothpick-stabbed foods and tiny little sandwiches, I get a little giddy!
 I’m all in for the tailgating!
 And I love trying new recipes.
-Here are some of my favorites that I think you’ll love!
+Here are some that I'm going to try this tailgating season, and I think you should too!
 Bring one of these along to your next tailgate and you’re guaranteed a home run … or is it a touchdown!?!

 Loaded Tater Tot Touchdowns